nicholas-long/environment/zet/20230925193834/README.md

   - https://command-not-found.com/ip
   - [x] add iproute2 to dependencies. that doesn't fix it on mac os though, but maybe on some dockers.
   - there is not a version of ip for mac os?
+- awk on mac os does not support `BEGINFILE`. i will need to search for this and use gawk instead.

 ## zkvr-specific issues on mac os
 - zkvr scripts should be updated to use gawk instead of awk